pglen/comlin64/README.md

 Data Security and Privacy Measures:

-    ComLin has an encrypted subsystem, that is controllable from the padlock icon on the top panel.
+    ComLin64 has an encrypted subsystem, that is controllable from the padlock icon on the top panel.
 Click on the padlock icon, and select the encrypted folder you wish to activate.
 You will be prompted for a password, and the folder will become accessible.
 You may copy/save